 Measures of brain responses

-The research involves a visit to York Development Social Neuroscience Lab at the University of York.
-This usually lasts about 1 hour.
-The study in itself is usually short, 10-15 minutes.
-The rest of the time is dedicated to allow babies to become familiar with the new environment and to explain you how we proceed.
-A contribution towards transportation costs will be paid.
-An appointment system is in place so that you can decide the best time for you and your baby to take part.
-These arrangements will be made nearer the time.
-Other children or friends and family are very welcome to come along.
-As a token of thanks, your baby will receive a small gift.
-At the end of the session we will give you an explanation of the research findings in more detail.
+Our research usually involves a visit to York Development Social Neuroscience Lab at the University of York.
+The visit lasts about 1 hour.
+The study in itself is typically short, 10-15 minutes.
+The rest of the time is to allow babies to become familiar with the new environment and to explain you how we proceed.

-Personal details will be kept securely and treated with confidentiality.
+Personal details and the recorded data will be kept securely and treated with confidentiality.

 Participation in research is entirely voluntary.
-If you consent for your child to participate, you will be asked to sign a consent form.
 Even if you give consent, you and your child will be able to stop participating at any time without giving a reason.
-You can ask for your details and your baby’s data to be removed from our research.